- S Sitka

 Working alongside healthcare practitioners, medical assistants function as a member of healthcare delivery teams, primarily in ambulatory settings such as medical offices and clinics, under the supervision of a licensed health care practitioner.

 Medical Assistants perform both administrative and clinical procedures.
 Coursework in the UAS Sitka Medical Assisting Certificate program covers general medical knowledge, including terminology, anatomy, physiology, behavioral science, medical law, and ethics.
 Administrative skills include medical records management, answering telephones, scheduling and greeting patients, bookkeeping, collections, insurance processing, and familiarity with the Health Insurance Portability and Accountability Act (HIPAA).
 Clinical skills include obtaining vital signs, medication preparation and administration, assisting with examinations and minor procedures, phlebotomy (drawing blood), performing basic laboratory tests, pharmacology, and specimen collection.

 Completion of this certificate program prepares you for the opportunity to become a vital part of a medical team working together toward patient health and wellness.

 UAS Medical Assisting

+The UAS Medical Assisting program can be completed on a full-time or part-time basis depending on the student's goals and needs.
 As much of the course delivery is done via online courses, access to a computer and reliable, high speed internet is required.